 Nanolayer polarizability mapping based on near-field edge fringes

-Scattering-type scanning near-field optical microscope (s-SNOM) provides optical, chemical, and structural information about a surface and enables its imaging with nanoscale resolution.
+The scattering-type scanning near-field optical microscope (s-SNOM) provides optical, chemical, and structural information about a surface and enables its imaging with nanoscale resolution.
 Here, we investigate nanolayers of materials with different permittivities and demonstrate an approach to identify material type based on near fields at sample edges.
 We have developed a theoretical method that combines full-wave numerical simulations and calculations of the s-SNOM signal of different demodulation orders.
 This model allows for the characterization of any shape and material structures, as well as tip characterization.
-Using this model, we have found that metallic edge has bright and dark fringes in near-field characterization, whereas an edge of dielectric material has no outside fringe.
-Similar behavior is observed for anisotropic material with hyperbolic dispersion (boron nitride in the mid-IR range): depending on the wavelength, hBN shows either metal or dielectric optical properties.
+Using this model, we have found that a metallic edge exhibits bright and dark fringes in near-field characterization, whereas an edge of dielectric material has no outside fringe.
+Similar behavior is observed in anisotropic materials with hyperbolic dispersion (boron nitride in the mid-IR range): depending on the wavelength, hBN shows either metallic or dielectric optical properties.

-Publications: [1] V. Babicheva, S. Gamage, M.I.
+[2] V. Babicheva, S. Gamage, M.I.
 Stockman, Y. Abate, “Near-field edge fringes at sharp material boundaries,” Opt.
 Express 25, 23935 (2017).

 Towards understanding and control of nanoscale phase segregation in InGaN alloys

 Combining experiment and theory, we identified and quantified phase separation in epitaxially grown individual nano-alloys.
-We found that the scale of the phase separation varies widely from particle to particle ranging from all Ga- to all In-rich regions and covering everything in between.
+We found that the scale of phase separation varies widely from particle to particle, ranging from all Ga- to all In-rich regions and covering everything in between.
 We have found that between 20 and 25 percent of particles show any level of Ga-rich phase separation over the entire sample region, which is in qualitative agreement with the known phase diagram of In1-xGaxN system.

-Publications: [1] Y. Abate, D. Seidlitz, A. Fali, S. Gamage, V. Babicheva, V. Yakovlev, M. Stockman, R. Collazo, D. Alden, N. Dietz, “Nanoscopy of Phase Separation in InxGa1-xN Alloys,” ACS Applied Materials & Interfaces 8, 23160 (2016).
+[1] Y. Abate, D. Seidlitz, A. Fali, S. Gamage, V. Babicheva, V. Yakovlev, M. Stockman, R. Collazo, D. Alden, N. Dietz, “Nanoscopy of Phase Separation in InxGa1-xN Alloys,” ACS Applied Materials & Interfaces 8, 23160 (2016).

 [2] Y. Abate, V.E.
 Babicheva, V.S.
 Yakovlev, and N. Dietz, “Towards Understanding and Control of Nanoscale Phase Segregation in Indium-Gallium-Nitride Alloys,” pp. 183-207, Chapter 6 in “III-Nitride Materials, Devices, and Nano-Structures,” 424 pages, Ed: Zhe Chuan Feng, World Scientific Publishing, 2017.